datacraft-dsc/DEPs/13/README.md

 # Overview

-This DEP describes a standard for creating Orchestrations, which are type of Operation that represents the combination of multiple child operations.
+This DEP describes a standard for defining Orchestrations, which are type of Operation that represents the combination of multiple child operations.

 Orchestrations enable Digital Supply Lines to be defined and automated using a common, flexible